 Robert J. Lopez

-Manager who currently oversees communications and public affairs employees and oversees budget and contractual issues.
+Manager who directs communications and marketing employees and oversees budgetary, hiring and contractual issues.

 Investigative journalist with extensive experience on in-depth projects.